MrDarkG/MrDarkG/README.md

 - 📫 How to reach me: tel: +995 555 715 689

 - ⚡ All those repositories are fun. most my repositories are pirvate, because of easy reason.
 Codes belongs to companies i worked for and i can't share. but repos you can see are tasks from University or Just bunch of junk while i was trying to create something ...
+- some of them also are for my students.
+I used to be lecturer at university.